DIsaacman/Shoex/README.md

 - **Machine Learning Driven Algorithms** Data-driven analysis for decision-making using ML
 - **Easy to Use Frontend** Interact directly with the blockchain with an intuitive User Interface

 ### Introduction - Sneaky Coin

 Blockchains and Distributed Ledger Technology have proven to be successful at tokenising real-world assets.

 We can now take previously indivisible assets and fractionalise the network's stake.

-Assets such as Real Estate and Gold have been successfully tokenised using blockchain technology.
-The digitisation of assets using smart contracts significantly benefits the users.
+The digitisation of assets such as Real- Estate and Gold, using smart contracts and blockchains, significantly benefits the users.
 Moreover, the tokens are divisible into more affordable units with additional utility.

 The User can now participate in the high-end sneaker game without spending time, money and effort to find, buy and then secure the physical sneakers.